bensutherland/ms_harbour_seal/README.md

 `ape` (install within R)
 `stacks_workflow` https://github.com/enormandeau/stacks_workflow

+## 0. Obtain repo for analysis
+Clone https://github.com/enormandeau/stacks_workflow and change directory into the repo.
+All scripts will be run from here.

 ## 1. Preparing Data
 ### a.
 Set up
 1. Put all raw data in `02-raw` using cp or cp -l